pranjal-barnwal/whatsapp-automation/README.md

 Every run writes a CSV to `logs/report-YYYYmmdd-HHMMSS.csv` with the status (`sent`, `invalid`, `failed`) for each client.
 These files are git-ignored.

 ---

+## Use cases

+- **Chartered Accountants (CAs) and tax consultants:** ITR filing reminders, GST due-date alerts, and document-request messages.
+- **Small businesses and freelancers:** invoice and payment follow-ups, order updates.
+- **Clinics, tutors, and service providers:** appointment reminders and confirmations.
+- **Any team** that keeps a client list in Excel and wants quick, personalized WhatsApp outreach.

+---

+## FAQ

+**Does this WhatsApp automation work on both Windows and macOS?**
+Yes.
+It is written in Python and drives WhatsApp Web with Selenium, so it runs on both.

+**Which languages can I send WhatsApp messages in?**
+Virtually any language.
+Messages are fully Unicode, so English, Hindi, Marathi, Tamil, Telugu, Bengali, Gujarati, Kannada, Punjabi, Urdu, and even multiple languages in a single message, all send correctly.

+**Do I need the WhatsApp Business API or a paid bulk-SMS service?**
+No. It works through your existing WhatsApp account on WhatsApp Web, so there is no paid API or SMS gateway to set up.

+**How many WhatsApp messages can I send at once?**
+It is built for small, personalized batches (tens to a few hundred).
+Keep volumes reasonable and keep the delay between messages to avoid being flagged.

+**Is automated or bulk WhatsApp messaging allowed?**
+Automated/bulk messaging can violate WhatsApp's Terms of Service.
+Only message clients who expect to hear from you.
+See [Important notes](#important-notes).

+**Do I have to scan the QR code every time?**
+No. Your login is saved locally in `.wa_profile/`, so you scan once and stay signed in on later runs.

+---